Xc165543337/Coding_Game/README.md

 ## Introduction

-This repository is for pure entertainment: I was just invited by one of my classmate to solve quizzes online.
+This repository is for pure entertainment: I was just invited by one of my classmates to solve quizzes online.

 They could be found at : <https://adventofcode.com/>